ArchipelagoMW/Archipelago/worlds/wargroove/docs/wargroove_en.md

 ## Required Files

 - Wargroove with the Double Trouble DLC installed through Steam on Windows
-  - Only the Steam Windows version is supported.
-MAC, Switch, Xbox, and Playstation are not supported.
+  - Only the Steam version is supported.
+Switch, Xbox, and Playstation are not supported.
 - [The most recent Archipelago release](https://github.com/ArchipelagoMW/Archipelago/releases)

 ## Backup playerProgress files
 `playerProgress` and `playerProgress.bak` contain save data for all of your Wargroove campaigns.
 Backing up these files is strongly recommended in case they become corrupted.
+### Windows
 1. Type `%appdata%\Chucklefish\Wargroove\save` in the file browser and hit enter.
 2. Copy the `playerProgress` and `playerProgress.bak` files and paste them into a backup directory.
+### Mac/Linux
+1. Open Steam Settings and go to Storage.
+Select the three dots and then "Browse Folder", then navigate to compatdata.
+If there there isn't a folder named "607050", select a different drive and try again.
+2. Copy the path to the compatdata folder, you will need it later.
+3. Navigate to `607050/pfx/drive_c/users/steamuser/Application Data/Chucklefish/Wargroove`.
+4. Copy the `playerProgress` and `playerProgress.bak` files and paste them into a backup directory.

 ## Update host.yaml to include the Wargroove root directory